Home Search Index of men A-Z

 Member of the Balaclava Commemoration Society in 1879.

-Attended the Annual Dinners in 1897-1901-12 and 1913.
+Attended the Annual Dinners in 1897, 1901, 1912, and 1913.
+[PB: 1901-1912?]

 Present at the Coronation parade of King George V, where, with fourteen others, he stood in a place of honour in front of the troops.
 He was then 80 years of age.
-In his later years he received help from the "Roberts" Fund.
+In his later years he received help from the Roberts Fund.

 Gibson wrote from "The Gardens", Broxburn, Linlithglow, to Mr. T.H.
 Roberts when accepting his invitation for the Jubilee celebrations in June of 1897: